GermanBrainRot/Project-Galileo/README.md

 Blessed be all the dead and dying Palestinian children, women and men whose suffering weighs heavily on all of us who have not lost their humanity.
 Your suffering makes it *criminal* for us to rest even one minute to search for *any* meaningful way to end the horrors.
 Our failure to collectively understand our own role in the crime is what makes us complicit.
 Shame on us!

-Blessed be the hostages taken by the armed forces representing the Palestinian people, Hamas, who desperately reached for a bargaining chip to negotiate for the release of Palestinian hostages held by Israel.
+Blessed be the hostages taken by the armed forces representing the Palestinian people, Hamas.
+Hamas desperately reached for a bargaining chip to negotiate for the release of Palestinian hostages held by Israel.
 A lot of the hostages taken by Hamas have by now been killed through the actions of the IDF.

-Cursed by a society that still pretends to be the innocent victim of the Nazis, when today, they are Goliath beating up a much weaker David.
+Cursed be a society that still pretends to be the innocent victim of the Nazis, when today, they are Goliath beating up a much weaker David.
 But make no mistake: your strength is *very* temporary, and it is in fact not your own.
 When your western friends no longer back you, you are doomed.

 Blessed be Ansar Allah and Hezbollah, the only true friends of Palestine.

 Cursed be ISIS who curiously only ever seem to terrorize Muslims, but never Israel.

-May all the people who fell for the CIA/NED’s color revolution scam earn forgiveness for their lack of consideration of not thinking about *who* is replacing your ancien régime.
+May all the people who fell for the CIA/NED’s color revolution scam earn forgiveness for their lack of consideration of *who* is replacing your ancien régime.
 Libya, Syria and Somalia - you too can work your way out of your suffering.

 May the brave people of Burkina Faso be successful in their resistance against western sponsored terrorists.
 May nobody fool you into believing that the French were there to protect you from terrorists they themselves put there!
 And may all attempts of western governments to destabilize neighboring countries and push them into a war against you fail.

 May Africa in general succeed in its march towards freedom and unity in a multipolar and harmonious world.

-Blessed be everyone who died in the completely unnecessary War between Russia and Ukraine.
+Mourned be everyone who died in the completely unnecessary War between Russia and Ukraine.
 The West, which is under the illusion that it’s 1991, has brought you into an impossible situation, and the generally proactive character that characterized Russia’s defensive geostrategic posture at least since the Napoleonic wars and can therefore not be reduced to a “system Putin” or the person Putin himself has forced the matter.

 Blessed be the Democratic People’s Republic of Korea - the most LIED about country in the entire world.

 May China continue to develop and solve all the problems facing it.
 You are the beacon of hope that the world needs today.
-But do not lower your guard!
+May you not fall into the error of lowering your guard!
 Just because you succeeded in learning from the enemy and are on the brink of surpassing him, that does not mean that he is anything other than a jealous enemy.
-Distrust intellectuals in your country who dismiss the idea of the Thucydides Trap on the basis that China is so peace loving, when they should be pointing out that the thesis of this book is projection.
+I hope you keep an eye on western intellectuals coming to your country and asking you to dismiss the idea of the Thucydides Trap on the basis that China is so peace loving, when they should be pointing out that the thesis of this western book is pure projection.
 The danger of war is real, but the culprit is the declining and jealous empire of extraction, not the rising “empire” of production.

 And may the deeply rotten West - ruled by Wall Street and their cronies - overcome its structural need to unilaterally impose its will on the world rather than making a serious effort to understand the world.